FriskaNaila/Friska-Naila-Bot-Discord/README.md

 ## Issue/Suggestions

-If met any issues, go [here](https://github.com/RealKoolisw/Draconian/issues) to report bug and create new issue for supporting
+If met any

 ## Github Repository

-Draconian Made by Koolisw, project [Here](https://github.com/RealKoolisw/Draconian)
+Draconian Made by Koolisw, proje

 ## Self-Hosting & Development